risingmoon/basic-scraper/README.md

 The program instead reads from existing "apartmental.html" if it exists, and parses the results under the assumption of 'utf-8' encoding.
 See NOTE[1]

 NOTE[1]: It's assumed that html pages are utf-8 encoded.
-Approximately over half of world wide web uses utf-8 standad.
+Approximately over half of world wide web uses utf-8 standard.

 See source: http://en.wikipedia.org/wiki/UTF-8